 - They can assist in the case of an emergency or illness which occurs during the service.

 Which Hymnal Do I use?

-The hymn, setting or worship liturgy is always listed at the top of the Sunday service bulletin panel.
+The hymn, setting or worship liturgy is always listed at the top of the Sunday service bulletin booklet.

-- The Lutheran Book of Worship (LBW in the bulletin) is dark green and hard-bound.
+- The Lutheran Book of Worship (LBW in the bulletin) is dark green and boo hard-bound.